News Archive 2014

 The largest ever Irish National Astronomy Meeting is taking place in Trinity College Dublin, from the 13-15th August, with over 100 registered participants representing 13 different research bodies (University/Institutes/Observatory) across Ireland.
 This meeting will bring together Irish astrophysicists from across the island of Ireland to discuss the latest in space science and engage in future collaborations.

-The meeting will be held in the Joly Lecture Theater (Hamilton Building) and information relating to the meeting is available here.
+The meeting will be held in the Joly Lecture Theater (Hamilton Building).
 Furthermore, this years INAM will be celebrating the 40th Anniversary of the formation of the Astronomy Science Group of Ireland (ASGI), the premier astrophysics organization in Ireland for hosting meetings of professional astronomers to discuss the latest research in this field.
 Its going to be out of this world !

 The event is being organized by Prof. Brian Espey and Dr. Eamon Scullion who are part of the School of Physics in TCD.